duanmq1994/Mitochondrial-variation-detection/README.md

 # Mitochondrial-variation-detection
 Scripts used in article 'A simple pipeline for heteroplasmic variation detection of the mitochondrial genome from whole genome sequencing data'

-Use `$ git clone git@github.com:duanmq1994/Mitochondrial-variation-detection.git` download this source codes or directly download the ZIP.
+Use `$ git clone git@github.com:duanmq1994/Mitochondrial-variation-detection.git` download those source codes or directly download the ZIP.

 ### For the heteroplasmic variation detection